Hurricane Debby: Elsewhere

 As the remnants of Debby passed through the inner eastern United States, winds gusted to 46 mph in Islip.
 LaGuardia Airport imposed a ground stop during the storm.
 Flight cancellations reached 227 at LaGuardia, 174 at Newark Liberty International Airport and 173 at John F. Kennedy International Airport.
 Rail service was suspended on portions of Metro-North Railroad and on the Morris & Essex Lines.

-Aditionally, portions of coastal New England were faced with dangerous rip currents and sea swells, with the entire coastlines of Maine, Massachusetts, New Hampshire, and Rhode Island being issued a rip current statement by the National Weather Service.
+Additionally, portions of coastal New England were faced with dangerous rip currents and sea swells, with the entire coastlines of Maine, Massachusetts, New Hampshire, and Rhode Island being issued a rip current statement by the National Weather Service.
 A tornado watch was issued in Litchfield County and Hartford County in Connecticut.
 Multiple trees were downed in Greenwich.
 Over 9,000 people were left without power in the state.
 In Vermont, winds of 60 mph affected the state.
-In Alburgh, a large tree was knocked down and into a house, with the fire department needing to rescue 3 people.
 Owners of shops used sandbags and plastic to protect their businesses from the rainfall.
 Governor Phil Scott placed a Federal Emergency Declaration in the state prior to the arrival of Debby's remnants.

 By August 10, over 170,000 people were still left without power across Ohio, Pennsylvania, New York, and Vermont.